Matches are charged at £7.00 per peg

 With four islands planted with lily pads, Horseshoe Lake has its own car park with space for 25 vehicles and promises to become a favourite with club anglers.
 Most popular baits so far have tended to be sweetcorn, pellets and maggots.

 Despite being the smallest of all the Birch House Lakes waters, the 12-peg Doughnut still holds some decent sized carp with commons and mirrors to 16lbs being caught.
-Stocks were supplemented in February 2007 with over 9,000 small carp which have grown on nicely.
+Stocks have been supplemented with more than 9,000 small carp which have grown on nicely.

 As its name implies, The Doughnut is roughly circular in shape with a central island and is about four feet deep around the edges and around the island with up to seven feet being found in the remainder of the water.